jhipster/jhipster-control-center/README.md

 - `eureka`: Connect to an Eureka server and fetch its registered instances, configured in `application-eureka.yml`
 - `consul`: Connect to a Consul server and fetch its registered instances, configured in `application-consul.yml`
-- `staticdiscovery`: Uses a static list of instances provided as properties, configured in `application-staticdiscovery.yml`
+- `static`: Uses a static list of instances provided as properties, configured in `application-static.yml`
 - `kubernetes`: To be developed

 ### Control Center API